Course Introduction

 All the pre-recorded sessions delivered by expert mentors will help you learn the intricacies of unfolding the stories hidden within wildlife criminal cases.

-This course comprises three levels: Level 1 (certificate), Level 2 (diploma), and Level 3 (Post Graduate Diploma), and the entire curriculum is divided among these levels.
+Associate Degree Program comprises of three levels: Level 1 (certificate), Level 2 (diploma), and Level 3 (Post Graduate Diploma), and the entire curriculum is divided among these levels.

 A few of the topics you will learn about are: significance of wildlife forensics, concept of ecology, causes of wildlife crimes, illegal trading of animals, types of wildlife crimes, safety measures while handling samples, types of specimen identification, collecting and preserving DNA evidence, forensic DNA analysis methods, endangered species management and the Act of 1973, managing wildlife protected areas, wildlife ecotourism, legal considerations, and wildlife conservation principles and laws.